sowmya1283/heavenlydining/TESTING_PHASE.md

 - Currently there are no known open issues.
 (Functionality issues)
 - Some CSS styling can be added in future.
 - Need to fix CSS style sheet error and vendor warnings.
+- Nav bar active page links have inconsitant behaviour, will be fixed in next build.